madanyc/workfront-learn.en/help/guide/integrations/adobe-creative-cloud/use-workfront-for-adobe-creative-cloud.md

 ---
 title: Use Workfront for Adobe Creative Cloud
-description:  In this video, learn how to use Workfront for Adobe Creative Cloud
+description:  Learn how to use Workfront for Adobe Creative Cloud
-topics:
 activity: use
-doc-type: feature video
+type: tutorial
 team: Technical Marketing
-kt: Jira ticket
+kt: 8811

 ---
 # Use Workfront for Adobe Creative Cloud